 Along with a hefty list of side effects and symptoms like swelling, morning sickness and fatigue, pregnancy can also bring unwanted health conditions and complications.
-And, those pesky symptoms that you try to shrug off could even be a telltale sign of something more serious.
+Symptoms that you try to shrug off could even be a telltale sign of something more serious.
+Pre-eclampsia is a condition that affects some people in pregnancy (usually after 20 weeks) or soon after their baby is delivered.
+It is a pregnancy and post-pregnancy health condition which sometimes appears without symptoms but it can cause problems for your and your unborn baby.

-Pre-eclampsia is a pregnancy health condition which sometimes appears without symptoms but it can cause problems for you and your unborn baby.
 Knowing what to look out for can help you get the treatment that you need so we explain what is pre-eclampsia, the causes, symptoms and treatments.

 What is pre-eclampsia?